 It’s quite shocking to consider that, despite hikes of 20bhp and 37lb ft, which bring headline figures from the 4.8-litre V8 twin-turbo motor to 512bhp and 553lb ft, the Cayenne Turbo isn't the go-fastest version of Porsche's big SUV.

-That questionable honour goes to the forthcoming Turbo S. Similarly, the almost-here GTS's badge suggests that it will set the handling benchmark for Stuttgart's venerable 4x4.
+That questionable honour goes to the Turbo S with its 562bhp on tap.
+Similarly, the GTS has set the handling benchmark for Stuttgart's venerable 4x4.
 So where does that leave the Turbo?

 For all that talk of the even more intense Cayenne models, and marginally improved economy for this car's facelift, let’s not confuse the Turbo with a moderate car.
 Considering one as your average family SUV - if you’re not specifically after raging performance - would be like browsing a howitzer catalogue for the occasional clay-pigeon shoot.